juancumbeq/platzi-react-fundamentals/README.md

 ## [CUSTOM HOOKS]()

-In this class we are making an abstraction to be able to save data in the localStorage and update the React state.
-In the app component the code is:
+In this class, we create an abstraction to save data in `localStorage` and update the React state.
+In the App component, the code is:

 ```javascript
 function App() {